-- Improve rail service reliability by relocating the existing railroad tracks away from the eroding coastal bluffs in Del Mar. - Maintain passenger rail service to the existing train stations serving Solana Beach and Sorrento Valley and accommodate direct rail access to the 22nd District Agricultural Association (Del Mar Fairgrounds). - Minimize impacts in the surrounding communities during and after construction. - Avoid and/or minimize impacts on biological, cultural, and recreational resources of national, state, or local significance, including publicly owned parks, beaches, wetlands, ecological reserves, wildlife or waterfowl refuges, and any publicly or privately owned historic site listed or eligible for listing on the National Register of Historic Places. - Help meet the goals of the 2021 Regional Plan and the 2018 California State Rail Plan by increasing passenger and freight train capacity, further reducing travel times, improving reliability, and accommodating additional rail service. - Improve coastal access and safety by eliminating at-grade railroad crossings and minimizing other pedestrian-rail points of interaction.
+- Improve rail service reliability by minimizing risks from climate change, including consideration of sea level rise, flooding, and the stability of the coastal bluffs. - Maintain passenger rail service to Solana Beach and Sorrento Valley and accommodate direct rail access to the 22nd District Agricultural Association (Del Mar Fairgrounds) while minimizing disruptions to passenger and freight service during construction. - Minimize impacts to existing homes, businesses, tourism, and major economic generators, including the Del Mar Fairgrounds, and transportation facilities during and after construction. - Avoid and/or minimize negative effects, and where possible enhance biological, cultural, and recreational resources of national, state, or local significance, including publicly owned parks, recreational trails, beaches, wetlands, ecological reserves, wildlife or waterfowl refuges, and any publicly or privately owned historic site listed or eligible for listing on the National Register of Historic Places. - Help meet the goals of the 2021 Regional Plan and the 2024 California State Rail Plan by increasing passenger and freight train capacity, further reducing travel times, improving reliability, and considering existing and planned investments. - Improve coastal access and safety by eliminating at grade railroad crossings and minimizing points of interaction between rail and all other modes of transportation. - Demonstrate good public stewardship by delivering the project in a timely way that considers prior and ongoing investments, construction, right-of-way, operations, and maintenance costs.